How Is CSID Diagnosed?

-If CSID is suspected, the diagnostic workup should include an upper gastrointestinal endoscopy in which several biopsies (tissue specimens) will be obtained from the duodenum, the first part of the small intestine, and sent for a specialized laboratory analysis of enzymatic activity.
-This laboratory analysis is commonly known as a disaccharidase assay test using a small bowel biopsy.
-Measuring intestinal disaccharidases (lactase, sucrase, isomaltase or palatinase, and maltase) through small bowel biopsy is considered the gold standard for diagnosing CSID or genetic sucrase deficiency.
+If CSID is suspected, the diagnostic workup could include an upper gastrointestinal endoscopy in which several biopsies (tissue specimens) are obtained from the distal duodenum or jejunum of the small intestine, and sent to a specialized laboratory for analysis of enzymatic activity.
+This laboratory analysis is commonly known as a disaccharidase assay, which is a test performed on the tissue specimens removed during the small bowel biopsy.
+Measuring intestinal disaccharidases (lactase, sucrase, isomaltase or palatinase, and maltase) in the tissue specimens obtained during the small bowel biopsy is the historically definitive assay for diagnosing CSID.

-In the human gut, only a specific type of bacteria in the large intestine is capable of producing hydrogen.
-The bacteria produce hydrogen when they are exposed to unabsorbed food, particularly sugars and carbohydrates.
-Large amounts of hydrogen may be produced when there is a problem with the digestion or absorption of food in the small intestine, allowing more unabsorbed food to reach the large intestine.
+In the human gut, only a specific type of bacteria in the large intestine is capable of producing hydrogen gas.
+The bacteria produce hydrogen gas when they are exposed to unabsorbed food, particularly sugars and carbohydrates.
+Large amounts of hydrogen gas may be produced when there is a problem with the digestion or absorption of food in the small intestine, allowing more unabsorbed food to reach the large intestine.

 |Small Bowel Biopsy with Disaccharidase Enzyme Testing

 • Sample requires rapid freezing and transfer to a specialized laboratory

-|Sucrose Intolerance Hydrogen Breath Test
+|Sucrose Hydrogen Breath Test

 • Requires a special diet 24 hours before test and 12 hours of fasting

 • Must capture exhaled breath in 6 tubes over a 3-hour time period after ingesting a sucrose solution

 • The sucrose hydrogen breath test is likely to produce GI symptoms in patients with CSID, because a large consumption of sucrose is required with this test